nimanzik/zClust/README.md

 maps data points into latent feature space.
 It consists two phase:
 1. parameter initialization with a deep convolutional autoencoder
-2. parameter optimization (i.e., clustering), where in an iterative manner, an auxiliary target distribution is computed and the Kullback–Leibler (KL) divergence to it is minimized.
+2. parameter optimization (i.e., clustering), where in an iterative manner, an auxiliary target distribution is computed and the Kullback-Leibler (KL) divergence to it is minimized.

 As input, the model uses spectrograms computed using the short-time Fourier